-What’s important about this study is that even products that were labelled green, natural or organic emitted these harmful compounds.
-Of the 25 products tested, 44 percent produced at least one of the 24 carcinogenic air pollutants — such as formaldehyde.
+What’s important about this study is that even products that were labeled green, natural, or organic emitted these harmful compounds.
+Of the 25 products tested, 44% produced at least one of the 24 carcinogenic air pollutants — such as formaldehyde.
 Within both studies, the researchers recommend a more natural solution, comprised of baking soda and vinegar.

 As stated by David Suzuki, a Canadian academic and environmental activist, acetic acid (or white vinegar) is a great disinfectant within the home.
 It can cut through grease and even deodorize.

 Without the need for toxic additives, this all-natural solution can even combat harmful bacteria, such as E. coli or salmonella.
 The high acidity in vinegar can pass through the cell membranes of bacteria, essentially causing the cells to die.
 Although the standard vinegar bottles contain around five percent acetic acid, health stores will often offer options as high as 12 percent, boosting its cleaning strength.

 Are you ready to benefit from a bit of vinegar and elbow grease?
 Here’s how you can use it in your home:

 1. Enhance the longevity of flowers.
 No need for synthetic plant food, just dilute a bit of sugar and vinegar in water.
 You’ll want to add about 1 tablespoon of vinegar to a pint of water.
 The sugar will nourish the flowers, while vinegar fights off bacteria.